jsoberg/jsoberg/README.md

 </p>

 <p align="left">
 I hold an M.S in Computer Science and a B.S in Computer Science/Computer Security, both from <a href="https://www.esu.edu/">East Stroudsburg University</a>.
-Currently working full-time as an Android Software Engineer at <a href="https://multithreaded.stitchfix.com/engineering/">Stitch Fix</a>.
+Currently working full-time as a Senior Android Software Engineer at <a href="https://www.alltrails.com/">AllTrails</a>.
 </p>

 <p align="center">